25 January 2020

 If only I could show that Edward Lear’s patron Edward Smith-Stanley was the direct descendant of Edward de Vere.
 But Vero Nihil Verius: I don’t make this stuff up, and it didn’t work out that way.
 Thanks to my daughter, the 7th, 8th, 9th, and 10th Earls of Derby did indeed have some of my blood in their veins, presuming Lizzy had any to begin with (another story entirely).
 But Derby #10 died without an heir and the title passed to the Bickerstaffe branch of the Stanley family tree, from which it descends to this day.
 The incumbent earl, #19, is yet another Edward.

 This is the cover of the 1875 edition of A Book of Nonsense.
-I was looking online for a one-size-fits-all image to add to my bannerless limerick posts, part of the ongoing SEO project I mentioned a month ago.
-I clicked on a link, and from the Creative Cloud burst forth a Choir of Photoshop Angels, singing Behold!
+I was looking online for a one-size-fits-all image to add to some of my limerick posts, as part of the SEO project I mentioned a month ago.
+I clicked on a Wikimedia Commons link, and from the Creative Cloud above burst forth a Choir of Photoshop Angels, singing Behold!
 Naught but Few Pixels requireth Alteration!
 Hosanna Hey!

 From within their midst appeared Ofora, Muse of Choir, who descended from that brightest heaven of invention to remind me that while I had been writing limericks for four years, I had not yet written about them, nor about my connections to them.